During the pandemic the services were suspended and they are now being held at Brandon Methodist Church at 10.30am

 History – Mining had been carried out in Bearpark area since the 1300’s when it was recorded that the Prior of Durham had pit workings at Beaurepaire (The Beautiful Retreat), a summer palace for the lordly priors of Durham on the banks of the river Browney.
 However, the development of the railway in the mid 1800’s made it easier to transport coal and iron ore.
 Industrialists then realised they could develop mining and so a local coal mine was opened in 1872.

 Methodism – As the colliery developed, so did the need for workers who needed housing etc. and a community was established – this had spiritual as well as physical needs.
 Many of the miners were Methodists who initially held gatherings in their own homes but as these grew, larger premises were needed.
 Three Chapels were built beside the colliery – the Wesleyan Chapel was opened in 1883; the Primitive Methodist Chapel opened in March 1884 and the New Connexion Chapel opened in 1892.
-Although all three buildings are still there, only one is in use (as a house).
+Two buildings are still there although only one is in use as a house.
 In 1963 the foundation stone was laid for the present Methodist Chapel which was opened in February 1964.